majdrezik/Secure-Email-Exchange-Cryptography.github.io/README.md

 ## Project overview

-Project follow the Maven's [standard directory layout structure](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html):
+Project follow the Maven's directory layout structure:

 - Under the `srs/main/java/com.packagename.chat` are located Application sources
   - `Application.java` is a runnable Java application class and a starting point